 Managing configuration profiles for managed mobile devices

-The following BMC Client Management video (3:34 min) provides information about managing profiles:
+The following BMC Client Management video (3:34 min) provides information about managing profiles for Apple devices:

 A configuration profile is a group of settings, which are known as payloads.
 For example, a Wi-Fi payload is a group of settings required to configure a Wi-Fi connection.
 Similarly, the Mail payload is a group of settings required to configure an email account on a managed mobile device.

 One payload can be consumed by another payload.
-For example, the signing certificate configured in the Certificates payload can be used in the Mails payload.
+For example, the signing certificate configured in the Certificates payload can be used in the Mail payload.